mdalmau/tei-workshop/README.md

 As back-up, you can download a TEI template to open in Oxygen for encoding:
 * https://iu.box.com/s/ex2uruwr9iqc6bhbc6rm4lsx382i43r8 (activity3_template.xml)

-Finished encoded sample for your review:
+Finished encoded sample (for your review):
 * https://iu.box.com/s/x43vanahil9ok4b3h89ohpmf0dmehsr0 (activity3_jackanapes_VAB6984.xml)

-### Activity 4 (25 minutes)
+### Activity 4
-* Part 1: Publish 2 pages encoded from *Jackanapes and the Brownies* (10 mins)
+* Part 1: Publish 2 pages encoded from *Jackanapes and the Brownies*

   1. Download TEI Boilerplate: https://github.com/GrantLS/TEI-Boilerplate
      * Click on the green "Clone or download" button
      * Select "Download Zip"
   2. Go to your Downloads folder and move "TEI-Boilerplate-master" folder to your Desktop
   3. Download https://iu.box.com/s/ltcely2cekam4rmtz09obff6glpx1e9b (activity4_jackanapes_VAB6984.xml)
-  4. Navigate to Desktop and save **activity4_jackanapes_VAB6984.xml** to "TEI-Boilerplate-master/dist/content" folder
+  4. Save **activity4_jackanapes_VAB6984.xml** to "TEI-Boilerplate-master/dist/content" folder
   7. Launch Firefox, Internet Explorer or Safari
   8. File => Open => and navigate to Desktop to the "TEI-Boilerplate-master/dist/content" folder
   9. Select **activity4_jackanapes_VAB6984.xml**
   10. Ta-da!
 You have "published" a TEI/XML file using TEI Boilerplate!

-* Part 2: Discussion: Compare two online publications of the same text (15 mins)
+* Part 2: Discussion: Compare two online publications of the same text
   * *Jackanapes and the Brownies,* encoded and rendered in TEI Boilerplate
   * Open a NEW Browser Window to see *Jackanapes and the Brownies* from VWWP: http://purl.dlib.indiana.edu/iudl/vwwp/VAB6984